 As a homeowner or property owner, you may have to deal with a leak on your main water service line.
 Part of your hiring decision probably includes deciding whether to completely replace the line, or do a water main repair.
 Making the correct decision will have a lot to do with gathering information.
+It will also invariably include good advice from a trusted and licensed professional.
+What follows will lay the groundwork for you making a wise and knowledgeable decision.

-Here is a short list of 4 essential things you’ll need to find out:
+A short list of 4 essential things you’ll need to find out:

 - Knowing how to determine what material your existing water line is made out of is a 1st important step.